COSCS340/PhoneGames/FINAL_REPORT.md

       - Joining and playing work perfectly
       - If someone closes their browser when leaving then it messes up whatever lobby they were in
     - Accounts/Names
-      - Users were only able to change their username and no one elses and could not use a username that already existed (i.e. no duplicates)
+      - Users were only able to change their own username and could not use a username that already existed (i.e. no duplicates)
 ## Team

 - **What role did team members have through the project?**